 Contact us now for a consultation!

-An appeal is an application to a higher court to review and reverse a lower court’s decree.
+A divorce appeal is an application to a higher court to review and reverse a lower court’s decree.
 The Appellant, the person who files the appeal, is requesting a higher court to review the trial court’s order as to the trial court judge’s award of custody, child support, alimony, division of assets, etc. The appeal can be of one issue or several issues.
-The Appellant has a very limited amount of days in which to file an appeal, so time is of the essence after you receive a final order to speak to an Appellate Attorney about the case.
+The Appellant has a very limited amount of days in which to file a divorce appeal, so time is of the essence after you receive a final order to speak to an Appellate Attorney about the case.

-Appellant can forgo filing a post judgment motion and file the appeal directly.
+The Appellant can forgo filing a post-judgment motion and file the appeal directly.
 You have 42 days from the date of the final decree or the date of the disposition of the post-judgment motion to file an appeal in a DR case.
 That time period is 14 days for JU and CS cases.

 Contact us online or by phone to get help with your divorce appeal.
 Our Huntsville divorce lawyers can get started on your case today with a consultation in person or by phone.
-Call now for a consultation: (256) 551-0500!
+Call now for a consultation at (256) 551-0500!